-After speaking with Bart Sherwood, the Director of the T.A.D.S.A.W program, I not only felt at ease in what I was applying for but felt like someone actually cared about my husband and my family.
+I spoke with Bart Sherwood, the Director of the TADSAW program, I not only felt at ease in what I was applying for but felt like someone actually cared about my husband and my family.
 After many months of being turned away, shot down, shoved aside, and no one caring….it was a breath of fresh air.
-The application process was easy so had my reservations because it was so simple.
+The application process was easy so I had my reservations because it was so simple.
 They proved me wrong though and after many many phone calls with Mr. Sherwood…it was like talking to an old friend.
 He took the time to get to know us as a couple, my husband as an individual, his struggles and, my family as a whole.
 After those several failed attempts through another organization, I found that I was absolutely thrilled with this organization.
 Small, close knit, and full of determination and hope….they not only granted our application but they have now become family to us.
 Through it all, the factor that sealed the deal with me was that they didn’t care about what my husband did in Iraq.
 They never asked us if he killed anyone, expected his psychiatrist to release all doctor’s notes or make any demands, or what he went through…they just focused their attention on what his needs now are and what our needs as a family were.
 You can’t find that information about families like ours on an application or get to know them.

 Pairing the perfect Battle Buddy for my husband was a thorough process and one that I do believe was a match made in heaven.
 We didn’t care what kind of dog it was, didn’t matter where he came from as long as he was good for my husband, my kids and our other small dog.
 “Gunny” was after long deliberation, the perfect match they made.
-“Gunny” was actually scheduled to be euthanized when he was rescued by Patsy the founder.
-Shortly after, he became sick and was diagnosed with distemper.
-Most dogs do not survive this illness but through love, patience and many prayers….”Gunny” survived and is now a full working service animal and in 100% top notch health.
-Being the fighter he is, and being the fighters we as a family were….it was decided that “Gunny” would be joining our family.
-Looking back, I know that decision was very hard for Patsy to make and I know she misses him so.
-However, I think Patsy was supposed to find him, love him back to health and then our paths crossing.
+“Gunny” was actually scheduled to be euthanized when he was rescued.
+The months went by with phone calls and “Gunny’s” training with the Trainers.
+He surpassed his testing and before we knew it, we were on the plane to San Antonio, TX, where the foundation is located.

 I challenge each of you to give back to those who gave us all.
 It’s easy for us to sit back and shed a tear for those who felt there was no hope left and against all odds, took their own lives.
 Somewhere out there, there is an animal who just longs for a home and love.
 Let’s pair them up and let them save each other.
 I want to thank TADSAW.
 There isn’t a day where “Gunny” hasn’t walked the civilian battlefield side by side, with my husband and I, leading the way.
 Every day I see my husband smile, have a purpose and a drive to keep going.
 That has been the greatest gift anyone could have ever given us and for that, we are forever thankful and indebted to you.
-You are our family now just as any T.A.D.S.A.W family has become to us.
+You are our family now just as any TADSAW family has become to us.
 You should be proud of all you have done and your accomplishments but more importantly know that you saved so many from sinking when all doors were otherwise closed.